Near Warsaw in Duplin County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker and memorial is listed in this topic list: Patriots & Patriotism.
 A significant historical date for this entry is November 11, 1921.

 Location.
 34° 59.409′ N, 78° 7.965′ W. Marker is near Warsaw, North Carolina, in Duplin County.
-Marker is at the intersection of Interstate 40 and North Carolina Highway 24 on Interstate 40.
+It is at the intersection of Interstate 40 and North Carolina Highway 24 on Interstate 40.
 This veteran's marker and howitzer are located in a roadside rest area between the north and south lanes of I-40, on the south side of NC-24.
 Touch for map.
 Marker is in this post office area: Warsaw NC 28398, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-James Kenan (approx. 0.8 miles away); Duplin Old Courthouse Site (approx. 0.8 miles away); Henry L. Stevens, Jr. (approx. 2.4 miles away); The War Comes to Warsaw (approx. 2½ miles away); Thomas O. Moore (approx. 2.9 miles away); Samson L. Faison (approx. 8.9 miles away); Grove Academy (approx. 9.2 miles away); Confederate Armory (approx. 9½ miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: James Kenan (approx. 0.8 miles away); Duplin Old Courthouse Site (approx. 0.8 miles away); Henry L. Stevens, Jr. (approx. 2.4 miles away); The War Comes to Warsaw (approx. 2½ miles away); Thomas O. Moore (approx. 2.9 miles away); Samson L. Faison (approx. 8.9 miles away); Grove Academy (approx. 9.2 miles away); Confederate Armory (approx. 9½ miles away).
 Touch for a list and map of all markers in Warsaw.